Skip to main content

 The application uses a hybrid approach to observability:

-• BFF: OpenTelemetry (OTEL) with Azure Monitor exporter
+• BFF: OpenTelemetry (OTEL) with OTLP exporter to Azure Container Apps OTEL Collector

 • Frontend: Application Insights SDK directly